E3- Alonzo Chamberlain’s Media Coverage & “Fugitive Slave” Photo Album

 Alonzo Chamberlain

-Robin Smith of the Caledonian/Orleans County Record picked up the story which was published on September 1, 2017.
+Robin Smith of the Caledonian/Orleans County Record picked up the story and her paper published it on September 1, 2017.
 Her article placed Alonzo’s portrait and the photo of his historic home on the front page.
 It featured a telephone interview with me about my blog post.
-The same news article also appeared on the Caledonian Record Facebook page where it was shared 58 times and received 128 “Likes.”
+The article which also appeared on the Caledonian Record Facebook page received 58 “shares” and 128 “Likes.”

-The Caledonian/Oleans County Record and Vermont’s Northland Journal circulation covers Northern Vermont and beyond.
+The Caledonian/Orleans County Record and Vermont’s Northland Journal circulation covers Northern Vermont and beyond.

-Caledonian Record Facebook Post was shared 58 times and recieved 128 “Likes”
+Caledonian Record Facebook Post, shared 58 times and 128 “Likes”

 A second story by Robin Smith appeared in the November issue of Vermont’s Northland Journal.
 This article presented a new perspective in that it featured an interview with Glover historian, Joan Alexander.
 Joan has been a tremendous help to me since 2008.
 First with the story of Runaway Pond.
 Then she found an 1810 Glover resident named Increase Chamberlain, who turned out to be the step-father of Spencer Chamberlain.

-Now she was there to help me find what was known about Alonzo in Glover.
+Now she helped me trace Alonzo’s history in Glover.
 His secret was well kept, and the only thing we knew about him was where he lived.
 She took photos of his home and farm as it is today (2017) for my website.

 The Family Photo Album

-I was pleasantly surprised to find a second article published in the Northland Journal.
+To my pleasant surprise, the Northland Journal published a second article.
 It was titled Grandpa’s Old Photo Album by Dennis Chamberlain, from a sub-titled section of my website about our antique family photo album.
 The copper engraving on the cover appeared to be a depiction of a fugitive slave.

 The earliest photos in the album were of Alonzo’s family taken in the 1860s.
 I believe the album may have been a personalized gift to Alonzo from an organization or a family member who knew of his passion for helping runaway slaves.
 The picture of what appears to be an African man riding on a horse alone through the woods is too good to avoid this type of speculation.